 Not include an AKM Suite Selector element.

-Include a Diffie-Hellman Parameter element.

-• Indicate the chosen finite cyclic group in the Diffie-Hellman Parameter element, which is the

-same as the finite cyclic group in the Diffie-Hellman Parameter element of the first Authentication

-frame.

-• Indicate its ephemeral public key in the Diffie-Hellman Parameter element.

-Include a Nonce element to indicate ANonce.

-Otherwise, a responder that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE in the first Authentication frame with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman Parameter element nor a Nonce element nor an RSNE in the second Authentication frame for IEEE 802.1X authentication.

 After receiving the second Authentication frame with the status code set to SUCCESS, an originator shall:

-Validate that there is a Diffie-Hellman Parameter element and an RSNE included in the second Authentication frame and there is no AKM Suite Selector element in the second Authentication frame if the originator included a Diffie-Hellman Parameter element in the first Authentication frame.
+Validate that there is an RSNE included in the second Authentication frame and there is no AKM Suite Selector element in the second Authentication frame.
 If the validation fails, the originator shall discard the frame and terminate further protocol processing.

-Validate that there is no Diffie-Hellman Parameter element and no RSNE included in the second Authentication frame if the originator did not include a Diffie-Hellman Parameter element in the first Authentication frame.
-If the validation fails, the originator shall discard the frame and terminate further protocol processing.

-Validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second Authentication frame is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame if the originator included a Diffie-Hellman Parameter element in the first Authentication frame.
-Validate that the pairwise cipher suite and the AKM indicated in the second Authentication frame are the same as the pairwise cipher suite and the AKM indicated in the first Authentication frame if the originator includes a Diffie-Hellman Parameter element in the first Authentication frame.
-If the validation fails, the originator shall discard the frame and terminate further protocol processing.

-Verify the public key indicated in the Diffie-Hellman Parameter element in the second Authentication frame as specified in 5.6.2.3 of NIST SP 800-56A R2.
-If verification fails, the originator shall discard the frame and terminate further protocol processing.

 Validate that the Encapsulation Length field is set to 0 and validate that the PMKID included in the second Authentication frame matches one of the PMKID(s) indicated in the first Authentication frame if the originator includes one or more PMKIDs in the first Authentication frame, and the second Authentication frame includes a PMKID.
 If verification succeeds, the originator shall use PMKSA caching with the PMKSA identified by the PMKID indicated in the second Authentication frame and shall not continue the IEEE 802.1X Authentication frame exchange.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.

 Validate that there is no PMKID included in the second Authentication frame if the originator does not include any PMKID in the first Authentication frame.
 If verification fails, the originator shall discard the frame and terminate further protocol processing.